MicrosoftDocs/learn/learn-pr/azure/gather-metrics-blob-storage/includes/3-exercise-specify-monitor-blob-metrics.md

 ## Create a transaction metrics chart

-Transaction metrics are updated hourly, so you should be able to see changes in these values relatively quickly.
+Transaction metrics are updated hourly, so you should see changes in these values relatively quickly.
 To create a transaction metrics chart, complete the following steps:

 1. Select **+ New Chart**.